masa-sumimoto/mapnj/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+See the LICENSE file in the project root for full license information.